Silanael/sart/README.md

 --retries        |     | Amount of retries for failed data fetch per entry.
 Default is 3.
 --fast           |     | Set concurrent-delay to 50ms.
 May cause errors on some connections.
 --format         | -f  | Output data format.
-Valid formats: txt, json, csv
+Valid formats: txt, json, csv --min-block H    |     | Add 'block: { min:[H] }' to the GQL-queries.
+Minimum block height for the data obtained.
+--max-block H    |     | Add 'block: { max:[H] }' to the GQL-queries.
+Maximum block height for the data obtained.